Volunteer As A Trailbuilder In The Caucasus!

 • Once you are enrolled in the program, we will send you a detailed information packet, including travel tips and suggestions.

 • You are responsible for planning and paying for your travel outside of the mountain region where you are volunteering.
-We will meet in Mestia, Georgia on the Friday evening before your volunteering begins.
+We will meet in Kutaisi, Georgia on the Friday evening before your volunteering begins.

 • We expect that you will have read and agreed to the expectations of the program.
 While you are with us, we require you to respect our policies and staff leadership.
 Those who do not do so will be asked to leave.